 Here are 3 tips to build a relationship based on trust:

-Have a series of conversations around (a) how we will treat each other and (b) important issues that we will need to navigate in life together.
+Have a series of conversations about how we will treat each other and important issues that we will need to navigate in life together.
 It is critical to understand each other’s viewpoint, as this can guide behaviour, actions and words to be more protective and trustworthy.
-These issues include:

 We all need to understand aspects of our own past experiences with broken trust and how we carry these into our couple relationship.
 Some of our trust difficulties are conscious and others are unconscious.
 As you will see from the examples below, trust issues will impact our relationship whether we are aware of them or not.
 It is critical to understand them so we keep our relationship as healthy as possible.